What is inheritance tax?

 Gifts in consideration of marriage or registration of a civil partnership

-You can give wedding or civil partnership gifts free of IHT of the following amounts:
+You can give exempt wedding or civil partnership gifts up to the following amounts:

 - Up to £5,000 to each of your children, stepchildren or adopted children or their intended husband or wife (or civil partner);